-Dunwoody Preservation Trust began the HistoryAlive! program in 2013 to bring opportunities for history education to the community.
-HistoryAlive! highlights the history of Dunwoody and the surrounding area, but also presents general history topics.
-These events sometimes include speakers, but also feature tours of homes or local cemeteries and even a church singing.
+DPT began the HistoryAlive program in 2013 to bring opportunities for history education to the community.
+HistoryAlive highlights the history of Dunwoody and the surrounding area, but also presents general history topics.
+Come and experience events, speakers, feature tours of homes or local cemeteries, or a church singing.

-Topics for speakers have included genealogy, women during the Civil War, songs of the Civil War, Roswell Mill workers accused of treason, and the Roswell Railroad in Dunwoody.
+Topics presented have included genealogy, women of the Civil War, songs of the Civil War, the Roswell Mill , and the Roswell Railroad that ran through Dunwoody.
 A tour of the New Hope Cemetery was featured in May of 2016.
-An opportunity to hear Sacred Harp singing was offered in 2014 at one of Dunwoody’s historic churches.
+In 2014, we heard Sacred Harp singing at one of Dunwoody’s historic churches.
 There has even been an Antiques Roadshow type event where attendees had their antique treasures appraised.

-Need a sample of what we can do?
+See a sample of what we can do?
 All Aboard!
-Take a trip back in time, climb on the engine “Old Buck” and ride the Roswell Railroad as the Dunwoody Preservation Trust presents historian Clarke Otten.
-Please enjoy this video of Clarke’s presentation at the Donaldson-Bannister farm that was held on September 18, 2016!
+Take a trip back in time, climb on the engine “Old Buck”.
+Ride the Roswell Railroad as DPT presents noteworthy historian Clarke Otten.
+Click on the arrow below to view the video of Clarke’s presentation at the Donaldson-Bannister Farm, presented in 2016!

 To see the upcoming schedule for HistoryAlive please check our Events Calendar.

 To see how you can help us bring more HistoryAlive events to Dunwoody, please click here to Become a Donor.